 Sexualization of women and girls is also an issue.
 The teenage girl, a victim of incest, is the only character to appear in a bath—a Hollywood staple usually reserved for women.
 She also strips down to her bra and panties in front of a group of boys and then sunbathes before them while they sit around watching her.
 Apparently in the book they all have sex with her in one scene.
 Thankfully this was left out of the film adaptation.
 Even a female character who is barely present, one of the moms, is sexualized: a boy says to another about an activity he wants to engage in over the summer, “Beats spending it inside your mother.”
 Also, a boy asks another, “Do you use the same bathroom as your mother? […] Then you probably have crabs.”

 Stephen King is hailed as the 'master of horror' and that may be fitting but what he also excels at is slighting women and girls and having men harm and terrorize them.
-The United Nations has declared a pandemic of violence against women.
+A few years ago the United Nations declared a pandemic of violence against women (VAW).
 Instead of bringing King's deranged stories to the screen filmmakers would do well to make movies in which women and girls are respected and cherished.

 © 2018 Alline Cormier